oittaa/uuid6-python/README.md

 - `subsec_a`: 12 bits allocated to sub-second precision values
 - `var`: 2 bit UUID variant (10)
 - `subsec_b`: 8 bits allocated to sub-second precision values
-- `rand`: The remaining 54 bits are filled with pseudo-random data
+- `rand`: The remaining 54 bits are filled with [cryptographically strong random data][python randbits]

  20 extra bits dedicated to sub-second precision provide nanosecond resolution.
 The `unix_ts` and `subsec` fields guarantee the order of UUIDs generated within the same nanosecond by monotonically incrementing the timer.